Michelle Hernandez

 What are the biggest challenges or opportunities in your field right now?

 I think one of the biggest challenges I see is that some leaders struggle with just the fundamentals of effective leadership, from clear communications to accountability to just genuinely supporting your team.
 That's so important right now in all aspects of the world.
-Going back to those core values of empathy and transparency and eventually trust, I think there's a moment where we can really redefine what strong leadership looks like just by returning to those core values, but also making space for more diverse voices and perspectives.
-As far as opportunities, I think it can create spaces of conversation about what it is to be a leader, what it is to be a mentor, and to help us improve our workspaces.
-Especially in my experience right now, we're so siloed in my building, and when you have these siloed cultures, I think there's just a need for that leadership and that mentorship to really come hand-in-hand and create these opportunities and spaces for us to do our jobs, and do them well, and love to come to work and increase our morale.
+Going back to those core values of empathy and transparency and eventually trust.
+I think there's a moment where we can really redefine what strong leadership looks like just by returning to those core values, but also making space for more diverse voices and perspectives.
+As far as opportunities, I think we need to create spaces for conversations about what it is to be a leader, what it is to be a mentor, and how that can help us improve our workspaces.
+Especially in siloed work cultures, I think there's just a need for that leadership and that mentorship to really come hand-in-hand and create these opportunities and spaces for us to do our jobs, and do them well while fostering a workplace that boosts morale and engagement.

 What values are most important to you in your work and personal life?